Split Fermentation - Syrah Study

 from France's Rhone Valley.

-The divergence became noticeable already during fermentation.
-Even though the
+The divergence became noticeable during fermentation.
+Even though the grapes were

-grapes were identical, each tank began pulling the wine in its own direction.
-As
+identical, each tank began pulling the wine in its own direction.
+As the wines

-the wines moved into elevage, the distinction became sharper still: not a minor
+moved into elevage, the distinction sharpened further: not a minor variation, but

-Over the course of two years of aging, each wine continued along its own path and
+Over two years of aging, each wine continued along its own path and was given a

-was given a barrel with a different toast level.
-Time, oak, and yeast deepened the
+barrel with a different toast level.
+Time, oak, and yeast deepened the separation.

-separation.
-By the end of the process, the two wines still shared the same origin,
+By the end of the process, the two wines still shared the same origin, yet spoke in

-yet spoke in two different languages.
-One became denser, deeper, more forceful and
+different languages.
+One became denser, deeper, more forceful, and more compact.

-compact.
-The other remained on a similar flavour scale, but opened into something
+The other remained on a similar flavor scale, but opened into something lighter in

-lighter in movement, a little brighter, with more air around it.
+movement, brighter, and with more air around it.

 This is very much what we do at Dandy: work with wine as a living material, open